kulkultech/css-quiz/content/questions/how-to-import-css/index.md

 date: Wed Oct 16 2019 00:33:56 GMT+0700 (Western Indonesia Time)
 answers:
   - Inline Style
-  - Style Block Inside Script Tag // correct
   - Link Tag
   - Style Block Inside Head Or Body Tag
+  - All the above is correct // correct
 ---

 <!-- explanation -->

 `Inline style` is usually used for `specificity` or practical purposes.
 `Link tag` is usually when you have a separate file for your css.
-`Style tag` are recommended to be inside the head block as recommended [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/style)
+`Style tag` usually can be put inside <body> or <head>.
+For writting all the css part of the website.
+Without having external css